brijeshdhande91/KhaoPio/README.md

 Download the app and open in cmd prompt.

 install node and npm
-use npm start and open http://localhost:3000
+use "npm start" command to run the app and open http://localhost:3000

 app will reflect